gaber16/SpaceX-IBM-Data-Science-Final-project/README.md

 # SpaceX-stage-1-landing-outcome
-## For the explaination regarding the project and the raised files check the report file, please.
+## For the explaination regarding the project overview and the code files check the report file, please.